 Apple, Google, Microsoft, Coca Cola, Amazon, Samsung, Toyota, Facebook, Mercedes Benz, IBM.
 Heard of any of these?
 Of course, you have.
 Everyone has heard of them.
 The Whole World knows them.
 They are the top 10 Global Brands of 2017 and are standing evidence that strong brands grow strong businesses.

 So how can we come up with a brand for our considerably smaller business?
 How can we make our brand strong?
+And do you need a brand revamp?
 But more to the point what exactly is a brand?

 First things first.